Naps 101 (Part 3): How Do I Teach My Baby to Sleep More Than One 30–45 Minute Sleep Cycle?

 Option 2

-• This type of strategy takes about 5–10 days before it leads to longer naps (in a few cases it may be even longer).
+This type of strategy takes about 5–10 days before it leads to longer naps (in some cases it may be even longer).

 Option 3

 If you prefer a more gradual approach, then you can work on nap anticipation (as described in our first nap blog) at any age.
-This strategy involves having you anticipate your baby’s waking from the sleep cycle and getting to your child before he or she wakes fully.
+This strategy involves anticipating your child’s wake-up and getting to your child before he or she wakes fully.
 As soon as your baby begins to stir, you put your hands on him or her, or possibly even pick him/her up to help connect sleep cycles.

 It’s also important to make sure that you are asking your baby to connect sleep cycles appropriately.
-In most cases it’s only the first two naps of the day that need to be longer than one sleep cycle.
+In most cases it’s only the first two naps of the day that extend longer than one sleep cycle.
 The third nap can remain short until it naturally goes away.
-Check out our ages and stages sleep chart to make sure you know how much sleep your baby needs.
+Check out our ages and stages sleep chart to make sure you know how much sleep to expect from your child.